-Concrete had been used in various forms for thousands of years, but it is only recently that we are discovering how beneficial using concrete can be over other alternatives.
+Concrete has been used in various forms for thousands of years, but it is only recently that we are discovering how beneficial using concrete can be over other alternatives.

-Concrete is made from raw materials that often times are mined right here in Maryland, decreasing fuel and energy needed to transport these materials and provide for the local economy.
-Because wet concrete can only travel short distances, plants are local and also support their local communities and economies.
+Concrete is made from raw materials that are often times mined right here in Maryland, Delaware or Virginia.
+Mining locally decreases the amount of fuel and energy needed to transport these materials and provide for the local economy.
+Because wet concrete can only travel short distances, concrete plants are local and also support their local communities and economies.

 Strength and Durability